-Low-carbon mobility (LCM) features strongly in debates about the sustainability of cities and their resilience in the face of demographic, economic, and climate change.
+Low carbon mobility (LCM) features strongly in the debates about the sustainability of cities and their resilience in the face of demographic, economic, and climate change.
 Transport is a major source of carbon emissions and there are indications that these continue to increase, despite the considerable recent advances in vehicle, engine, and fuel technologies.
 Reducing carbon emissions from transport may be becoming more difficult, not easier.
 Further, just what constitutes low carbon mobility is a key concern for researchers, policy makers, and analysts alike.

 This guide has been developed to help speed a transition to sustainable urban development in two key environmental domains related to resource consumption and greenhouse gas emissions for Australia’s cities.

 Exploring the variations of capital and running costs of alternatives for car buyer.

 Developing CI for market shares by categories for fuel or energy efficiency.

 Forecasting greenhouse gas emissions performance of the future light vehicle fleet.

 Quantifying the influence of size and year of manufacture on vehicle efficiency.